MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/introducing-python-package-reference.md

 The packages documented in this section are found only on installations of the Microsoft products or Azure services that provide them.
 Setup programs or scripts install the propertietary Python packages from Microsoft and any package dependencies.
 Unless noted otherwise, all of the packages listed in the preceding table are installed with the product or service.

-By default, packages are installed in the C:\Program Files\Microsoft SQL Server\130 y folder on Windows.
+By default, packages are installed in the C:\Program Files\Microsoft SQL Server\140 folder on Windows.

-## How to list packages and package versions
+## How to list packages and versions

 To get the version of an R package installed on your ocmputer, open an R console application and execute the following command: `installed.packages()`

 ## Python naming conventions

-Both **revoscalepy** and **microsoftml** correspond to R language libraries in the form of [RevoScaleR](../r-reference/revoscaler/revoscaler.md) and [MicrosoftML](../r-reference/microsoftml/microsoftml-package.md).
-If you have a background in R language or in these libraries in particular, you might notice similarities in function names and operations, with Python versions adhering to the naming conventions of that language:
+Both **revoscalepy** and **microsoftml** correspond to the Microsoft R packages, [RevoScaleR](../r-reference/revoscaler/revoscaler.md) and [MicrosoftML](../r-reference/microsoftml/microsoftml-package.md).
+If you have a background in these libraries, you might notice similarities in function names and operations, with Python versions adhering to the naming conventions of that language:

 * lowercase package names (**microsoftml** contrasted with **MicrosoftML**) and most function names
 * underscore in function names (rx_import in **revoscalepy** contrasted with rxImport in **RevoScaleR**)